xnox/nvidia-core20/README.md

-# mesa libraries for core20 snaps
+# nvidia and mesa libraries for core20 snaps

-A content snap providing the mesa userspace libraries and drivers for core20
+A content snap providing the nvidia and mesa userspace libraries and drivers for core20

 This supplies the graphics-core20 content interface: